JoshADC/hikvision_isapi/README.md

 ## Conflict Resolution

-Several camera features are mutually exclusive — the camera will reject changes if a conflicting feature is active.
+Several camera features are mutually exclusive-the camera will reject changes if a conflicting feature is active.
 This integration handles it automatically:

 - Enabling **WDR** while **HLC** or **BLC** is active → auto-disables the blocker first, then enables WDR
 - Enabling **BLC** while **WDR** is active → auto-disables WDR first
 - Enabling **HLC** while **WDR** is active → auto-disables WDR first
 - **HLC** and **BLC** can coexist — no conflict

 Just set what you want.
-If something is in the way, the integration disables it and retries — no manual juggling required.
+If something is in the way, the integration disables it and retries-no manual juggling required.

 ## Supplement Light vs. Day/Night Mode